-The 2021 Bruce Witte Lecture, "From New York to Stockholm: A Tale of Two Cities and Two Viruses," will be presented by Nobel Prize Winner, Harvey Alter, PhD.
+The 2021 Bruce Witte Lecture, "From New York to Stockholm: A Tale of Two Cities and Two Viruses," presented by Nobel Prize Laureate, Harvey Alter, PhD.

-Nobel Prize Winner, Harvey Alter, PhD, will be delivering a lecture on the topic of his work with hepatitis B and other viruses.
+Nobel Prize Winner, Harvey Alter, PhD, delivered a lecture on the topic of his work with hepatitis B and other viruses.

 Dr. Alter received the 2020 Nobel Prize in Physiology or Medicine, along with collaborators Michael Houghton, PhD, and Charles Rice, PhD.